Critical Resistance and Abolition in Practice: A Conversation with Premal Dharia

 Blog by: Valencia Scott and Annalena Wolcke

-Podcast Description: In this installment of the University of Oxford’s Centre for Criminology Podcast, master’s (MSc) students Valencia Scott and Jess Boutchie meet with Premal Dharia to discuss her public defender work and commitment to abolition.
+Podcast Description: In this instalment of the University of Oxford’s Centre for Criminology Podcast, Master’s (MSc) student Valencia Scott meets with Premal Dharia to discuss her public defender work and commitment to abolition.
 What does it mean to practice abolition?
 What does it mean to apply an abolitionist framework to both your work and daily life?
 Check out this episode and listen to Premal share her views on the role public defenders play in the struggle for abolition and the relationship between abolition, honesty, and care in everyday life and work.

 Click here to view a full transcript of the podcast recording.